-I’m not really sure where the spark came from for this.
+I’m not really sure where the spark to hike the Anglesey Coastal Path came from.
 I guess I just quietly couldn’t face the summer ending, it’s gone so fast and I just don’t feel quite ready to hunker down for winter and Christmas.
 Everyone seems to be saying how fast it’s gone too.
 Am I just at the age now where time flies or do younger kids feel the same way?

 I really can’t face not camping again until next year so getting back into a tent seems like a great idea.
 Albeit more of a technically brilliant, claustrophobic cocoon than our big bell tent.

 Stop putting off things and get uncomfortable

 At the beginning of the year I went walking looking for a wild camp spot to do my first wild camp.
 It’s September, 9 months later and I still haven’t done my first solo wild camp.
 Time and work, general life balance have all been responsible alongside my subconscious nervousness around the whole thing.
 I need to actually do it.